technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image95.png)

-6. Select Keys and Endpoint under the Resource Management in the left navigation menu.Make a note of the AZURE_SEARCH_ENDPOINT and Key 1 values as this will be used later in the lab to communicate with the service.
+6. Select **Keys and Endpoint** under the **Resource Management** in the left navigation menu.Make a note of the AZURE_MULTISERVICE_ENDPOINT and Key 1 values as these will be used later in the lab to communicate with this service.

     ![](./media/image96.png)